-Student innovators at Pitt Law have access to several course, program, and extracurricular opportunities that are not formally part of the IPI but that combine with the IPI to form a powerful innovation environment.
+Student innovators at Pitt Law have access to course, program, and extracurricular opportunities that combine with the IPI to form a powerful innovation environment.
 Those opportunities include:

 The Innovation and Intellectual Property Law Concentration.
 Students can construct a selection of courses in intellectual property and technology law and earn an “Innovation Concentration” designation at graduation.
 Read more about the Innovation Concentration here.